 Periodontitis

 It is very important to treat your periodontal disease as soon as you are diagnosed.
 This progressive disease can increase the risk of heart disease, diabetes, stroke, bone recession, facial regression, and stroke.
-Taking steps to improve the health of your gums is not only important for your oral health but your overall health as well.
+Taking steps to improve the health of your gums is vital to your oral health and overall health as well.

 Schedule An Appointment for Periodontal Therapy in Boise, ID